 The process includes immersing the metal in a chemical bath.
 And they are exposed to a low electrical current.
-Then, this results in aluminium oxide.
+Then, this results in aluminum oxide.
 The acid bath is cooled down and again subjected to a stronger current.

-Then, you have got a protective layer of hard-anodized aluminium on the surface.
+Then, you have got a protective layer of hard-anodized aluminum on the surface.
 They are less likely to corrode and non-reactive.
 Thus, experts named the process ‘passivation’ which means to make the metal passive.

 The pros of hard anodized cookware are immense.
 They are 30% stronger than stainless steel.
 And you don’t have to torture your legs for cleaning hours after hours.
 The cleaning is a cinch!

-If we compare hard-anodized aluminium cookware with other kitchenware, the anodized ones are proved as resistant to dings, dents, and scratches – no chip or peel easily.
+If we compare hard-anodized aluminum cookware with other kitchenware, the anodized ones are proved as resistant to dings, dents, and scratches – no chip or peel easily.
 And they are twice as hard as stainless steel as they are non-porous and coated.

 The oxidization process and chemical bath have turned the surface into non-sticky.
 They do not use PFOA, and some of them are free of PTEF based coating.
 So, you will need a little amount of oil to prepare your dish.
 And you don’t have to scrape that much while cooking.